syseleven/grav-docs-metakube/pages/03.Tutorials/18.create-backup-and-restore/default.en.md

 EOF
 ```

-Check that the nginx pod has been created successfully and is running:
+Check that the NGINX pod has been created successfully and is running:

 ```shell
 $ kubectl get pods --namespace backup-tutorial